 More than anything, I wanted a job where I wouldn’t have to deal with this nonsense, “How dare people treat me this way?”
 At the time, I had started making small, tentative steps into the Toronto club scene as a DJ.
 It seemed like the cure for so much of the nonsense and drudgery of my day job: if I could make a living spinning in clubs, that would be the end of people talking down to me.
 Yeah… not so much.

-A familiar pattern started to emerge: 80% of the clubbers, staff, and fellow DJs I dealt with were fine; 10% were amazing, and 10% were self-absorbed and actively hostile.
+Playing music was obviously fun, but a familiar pattern started to emerge: 80% of the clubbers, staff, and fellow DJs I dealt with were fine; 10% were amazing, and 10% were self-absorbed and actively hostile.
 There’s no escape, not even in the most hedonistic, escapist spaces: “everything sucks, some of the time.”
 You know what I did about it?
 I sulked.
 I refused to network or promote and, very unfairly, left all those responsibilities to another DJ far more motivated to break us in to the scene.
 The end result was bad gigs, and then no gigs, and then a few years of bitterness.
-I’m lucky I can’t travel back in time, because I’d slap myself so hard, you’d still be able to see the mark on my face today.

 WHAT IS TOLERABLE?

-I did eventually change careers and, make no mistake, it’s quite nice to no longer get berated over the phone.
-However, it’s not as though now that I’ve realized my dream of self-employment, 10% of people are no longer jerks.
+I did eventually change careers, and I’ve reclaimed the power to hang up on idiots and time-wasters.
+However, it’s not as though now that I’ve realized my dream of self-employment, 10% of people are no longer dicks.
 The nature of difficult conversations has changed: now I get the occasional person questioning the legitimacy and feasibility of what I do now in such a way that I can tell they already have their minds made up on the subject.

 The power dynamics have shifted though: I can do my best to try and educate (share my views on coaching and clear up any misconceptions or assumptions I hear) or just flat out let someone know when I feel they have crossed the line and how.
 I can even flat-out disengage with someone when the other options feel too much like talking into a void.